Want a natural way to ease your pain? Essential oils may offer the relief you’re looking for.

 - allergic reaction

 If you want to start using essential oils, do your research first.
+The National Aromatherapy Association is a good place to start.
 It’s important to be aware of the unique benefits and risks associated with each type of oil.

 You also want to buy from a reputable brand.
 The FDA doesn’t regulate essential oils, so the ingredients in each product can vary across manufacturers.
 Some essential oils or oil blends may contain added ingredients that can cause adverse side effects.